Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 >                   |         |         |         |         |
 >Quality score:    01........11........21........31........41
 >~~~
 > {: .output}
+>
+> See [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a reminder about how PHRED scores work.
 {: .callout}

-Based on the PHRED quality scores, see [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a reminder, we can see that the quality score for the majority of the bases in this read is between 31-41.
+Based on the PHRED quality scores we can see that the quality score for the majority of the bases in this read is between 31-41.

 Rather than assessing every read in the raw data by hand we can use the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), which we previously used in Genomics, to visualise the quality of the whole sequencing file.

-First, we are going to create a analysis directory to contain the output of all of the analysis we generate in this course.
+First, we are going to organise our analysis by creating a directory to contain the output of all of the analysis we generate in this course.
 As in [Prenomics](https://cloud-span.github.io/prenomics00-intro/) and [Genomics](https://cloud-span.github.io/00genomics/), we will be using the command `mkdir` to create these directories.

 We have previously used `mkdir` to make one directory at once, however it is possible to make directories inside other directories.

-Using the `-p` option for `mkdir` allows it to create a new directory, even if one of the parent directories doesn’t already exist.
+Using the `-p` flag for `mkdir` allows it to create a new directory, even if one of the parent directories doesn’t already exist.
 It also suppresses errors if the directory already exists, without overwriting that directory.

 ~~~
  cd